 Check out some of the cool and cheap tours you could do in Masai Mara.

 10. Cultural Tours with the Maasai and Experience Maasai Culture

-Learning about the culture and customs of other people is one of the great experiences of travelling.
-The image of a Maasai warrior is one of East Africa’s most recognisable images.
+Learning about the culture and customs of other people is one of the great experiences of traveling.
+The image of a Maasai warrior is one of East Africa’s most recognizable images.
 Visiting a traditional Maasai village is frequently included in a safari package to the Maasai Mara.

-While not really an authentic experience you may still learn something about the Maasai.
-Also, Maasai Tribe has their own way of killing goats traditionally, plus, you could learn the Maasai Dance!
+While not an authentic experience you may still learn something about the Maasai.
+Also, Maasai Tribe has its way of killing goats traditionally, plus, you could learn the Maasai Dance!

 11. Go wild at Lake Nakuru National Park

 This park is one of Kenya’s best rhino sanctuaries.
 It is also dominated by a lake whose edges are frequently home to hundreds of thousands of shimmering pink flamingos that enjoy the alkaline waters of this shallow soda lake.

 12. Bird and Hippo Sighting at Lake Naivasha